History of nudity: Europe

 Medal for the 1920 Summer Olympics references the nudity of athletes in the ancient Olympics.

 Opinions regarding the health benefits of bathing were generally favorable by the 19th century.
-This led to the establishment of gender segregated public bath houses for those who had no bathing facilities in their homes.
-In a number of European cities where this included the middle class, some bath houses became social establishments for men.
-In the United States, where the middle class more often had private baths in their homes, public bath houses were built for the poor, in particular for urban immigrant populations.
+This led to the establishment of gender-segregated public bathhouses for those who had no bathing facilities in their homes.
+In a number of European cities where this included the middle class, some bathhouses became social establishments for men.
+In the United States, where the middle class more often had private baths in their homes, public bathhouses were built for the poor, in particular for urban immigrant populations.
 With the adoption of showers rather than tubs, bathing facilities were added to schools and factories.

 For the 1912 Summer Olympics in Stockholm, the official poster was created by a distinguished artist.
 It depicted several naked male athletes (with their genitals obscured) and was for that reason considered too daring for distribution in certain countries.
 Posters for the Antwerp 1920, Paris 1924, and Helsinki 1952 Summer Olympics also featured nude male figures, evoking the classical origins of the games.
 The poster for the 1948 Olympics in London featured the Discobolus (Δισκοβόλος), a nude sculpture of a discus thrower.